 One Book Thomas County

-To celebrate this year’s selection, join us at The Bookshelf the annual wine and cheese event, on Thursday, September 7, from 5:00pm to 7:00pm.
-Cassandra King, Pat Conroy’s wife, will discuss the importance of southern storytelling and Terry Kay’s contribution to this genre.
+To celebrate this year’s selection, join us at The Bookshelf the annual wine and cheese event, on Thursday, September 20, from 5:00pm to 7:00pm.
+Local author, Yocheved Artzi, will be expound on the topic of family seperation and rediscover during the Holocaust.

 For more information, check out: One Book Thomas County